karteekk1302/mysite/README.md

 # mysite
-for sample django mysite example along with docker
+for sample django mysite example along with docker example